hmyh1202/cottonMNase-seq/README.md

 **2016**: A modified protocol was estblished to extract high-quality nucleus from mature cotton tissues including leaf and petal, which proves to be the most critical step of chromatin accessibility assays.

 **2017**: Library preparation and sequencing was finished for 14 out of 16 samples.

+**2018**: All sequencing datasets were completed.
 Data analysis in ongoing.

 - Materials and Methods: [methods.md](methods.md)